 Students gain hands-on experience with artistic technologies as they complete independent and collaborative artistic research and projects.

+The broad-based curriculum includes study of art forms from around the world, women in art, and explorations in drawing, painting, printmaking, photography, sculpture and ceramics.
 The art program culminates in a presentation of an original body of work in gallery, lecture and portfolio formats as a senior capstone.